marisacasillas/ImCo/README.md

 ## Annotating in ImCo

-ImCo is set up for quick annotation and navigation via hotkeys—single keystrokes that enable the annotator to enter data and move between photos.
-The photo name and path is shown in the upper left hand corner, together with the current annotation values for that image, with the image shown on the right hand side.
+ImCo is set up for quick annotation and navigation via hotkeys—single keystrokes that enable the annotator to enter data and move between images.
+The image name and path is shown in the upper left hand corner, together with the current annotation values for that image, with the image shown on the right hand side.

 ![](example-imco-frame.png)